TheoH32/jtf-blog/plan.md

 courses: { csa: {week: 0} }
 ---

+# Problem
+- We have to make a mini project that also fills Mr. Mort's requirements
+- Also have fun project that we enjoy making

-# Necessities
+## Necessities
 - Fibonacci Sequence
 - Sorting
 - Visualization
-- Inheritance

 # Ideas
 - Game?
-- Sorting Videos on yt
+- Sorting Videos Visualized

 # Plan
 ![gif](https://panthema.net/2013/sound-of-sorting/thumb.gif)